robece/cognitive-locator/README.md

 <img src="http://rcervantes.me/images/cognitive-locator-resources.png">

-To run locally the Azure Functions project a local.settings is required, so create a local.settings.json file with the following information:
+To run locally the Azure Functions project we need to configure the local settings file, let's go and create a local.settings.json file with the following information:

 ```json
 {